alan-turing-institute/hub23-deploy/docs/deploy-binderhub.md

 #### 1. Login to Azure

 ```
-az login
+az login --output none
 ```

-And login with your Turing account.
+Login with your Turing account.

 #### 2. Activate the Subscription

 Hub23 has its own subscription and so we have to activate that.

 To check which subscriptions you have access to, run the following:

 ```
 az account list --refresh --output table
 ```

 You should see `Turing-BinderHub` listed as an option.
 If not, request access by opening a TopDesk ticket.

 To activate the subscription, run the following:

 ```
 az account set -s Turing-BinderHub
 ```